 Before joining UNU, he was a lecturer at Florida State University, and previous to that, he held several ICT management, senior research and consulting positions in the US and Latin America.
 He has a wealth of experience in open source software, networking, virtualization, security and security analytics, and applications development spanning government and privately-funded projects.

-He has published journal and peer-reviewed conference articles and book chapters in the area of online learning.
+He has published journal and peer-reviewed conference articles and book chapters in the area of online learning and applied machine learning to information security.
 He has served as co-chair and committee member in various international conferences (e.g., WWW).

 Chess, ping pong, jogging, dreaming, brainstorming and trying new things are among his favorite leisure computing activities that he enjoys in his spare time.